etheralm/libpurecool/docs/index.rst

 States and sensors
 ##################

-States and sensors values are available using *state* and *environment_state* properties
+States and sensors values are available using *state* and *environmental_state* properties

 States values